FAIRmat-NFDI/nomad-material-processing/docs/index.md

-# Welcome to the NOMAD-materials-processing Plugin Documentation
+# Welcome to the NOMAD Material Processing Plugin Documentation

-Welcome to the official documentation for the **NOMAD-materials-processing Plugin**!
+Welcome to the official documentation for the **NOMAD Material Processing Plugin**!
 This plugin provides NOMAD schemas, readers, and parsers for data of materials science synthesis processes in alignment with the FAIR (Findable, Accessible, Interoperable, and Reusable) principles.
-It serves as a community or standard plugin, offering commonly used schemas and classes/sections for materials processing data that can be shared across a community.
+It serves as a community or standard plugin, offering commonly used schemas and classes/sections for material processing data that can be shared across a community.

-## Supported Materials Processing Techniques
+## Supported Material Processing Techniques

-Currently, this plugin supports the following materials processing techniques:
+Currently, this plugin supports the following material processing techniques:

 - **Synthesis from Gas Phase**:
   Supports different *Vapor Deposition* methods: